deept05/deept05/README.md

 Tools: Git, Docker, Jupyter, AWS (S3, SageMaker)

 📊 GitHub Stats

-🌍 Contributions

-Actively contribute to open-source projects in the AI/ML community.
-Participated in Kaggle competitions, achieving a top 10% ranking in [Competition Name].
-Regularly share AI tutorials and insights on [your blog/medium link].

 📬 Get in Touch
 I'm always excited to collaborate on AI projects or discuss innovative ideas!
 Reach out to me via: